bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 ## Remote resources

-We can include a remote resource directly with their absolute URL.
+We can include a remote resource directly with its absolute URL.

 ## Global and remote resources with additional parameters